TaxoPress/TaxoPress/readme.txt

 == Screenshots ==

+1. A example tag cloud (with dynamic color and size)
+2. Do you have a not yet tagged blog ?
+Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !
+3. Autotagging your content !
+4. Add tags easily with click tags !
-1. To help you to add easily tags, Simple Tags has an autocompletion script.
+3. To help you to add easily tags, Simple Tags has an autocompletion script.
 When you begin to tape a letter or more, a list a tags appears : you have only to choose !
 You can choose the down direction to see all the tags.
-2. Do you have a not yet tagged blog ?
-Edit mass tags options is perfect for you : tag 20, 30 or 50 articles with autocompletion in one step !
+6. You also can suggest tags from lot's of service (local, tag the net, yahoo!)

 == Arbitrary section ==
 * Version 1.5